-- Under Menu Settings, don’t forget to check the box where it says “Theme locations” for your menu to show up.
-The name there depends on your theme, usually Main menu, Menu or something similar.
+- Under Menu Settings, check the box where it says “Display locations” for your menu to show up.
+The name there depends on your theme, usually Main menu, Menu, Primary Menu, or something similar.

-- You can drag and drop pages, categories, custom links to your menu, and don’t forget to save it.
+- You can drag and drop pages, categories, custom links etc. to build your menu.

 WordPress Initial Setup 8: Search Engine Visibility

-Everyone wants to be visible by the search engines, and show up in the first page for as many keywords as they can.
-But this is not an easy task, and I can assure you that if you have a site under construction, without any consolidated and useful content, you won’t have high rankings.
+Everyone wants to be discovered by search engines and show up on the first page of SERPs for as many keywords as they can.
+But this is not an easy task and I can assure you that if you don’t even let search engines to discover your site, then you have no chance to rank at all.

-That’s why I always turn off search engine visibility when installing a WordPress site (during the installation process you are asked about this).
+That’s why I always turn on search engine visibility right as the very first step when installing a WordPress site.

 WordPress Initial Setup 9: Must Have Plugins

-- WordPress SEO.
-This is a must if you want your blog to show up in search engines.
+- YOAST SEO.
+This is a must if you want your website to show up in search engines.